 - Coarse sugar, for sprinkling, whether sanding or pearl or raw

-- 2. In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and granulated sugar until light and irresistibly fluffy.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and granulated sugars until light and irresistibly fluffy.
 Add the egg and vanilla and mix until combined.
-Gently fold in the salt and flour just until combined.
+Using a spatula, gently fold in the salt and flour just until combined.

-- 3. Roll out the dough between a couple large-ish pieces of parchment paper until it’s about 1/2-inch thick.
+- Roll the dough between a couple of pieces of parchment paper until it’s about 1/2 inch thick.

 I’ve been searching for a quick, easy, tasty sugar cookie recipe, and voila!
 Here it is!
 The dough doesn’t need to be prepared and chilled overnight.
 It doesn’t contain baking soda or powder.
 All you’re tasting and eating is flour, butter, sugar, eggs, and vanilla.
 The texture is wonderful as well—crunchy on the edges and delightfully chewy in the center.
 I wanted to see if this dough would work with our cookie cutters, so I rolled it to 1/4 inch thickness and cut shapes from a 3-inch and a 2 1/4-inch cookie cutter.
 They cooked to perfection in a convection oven on 350°F for 8 and 7 minutes, respectively.